opensmc/LD3/README.md

 https://github.com/mapbox/maki.

+# More Advanced Use

+Greg Gladman has contributed a pretty nice layer-picker control for the left-hand pane that will grow into a tree-based menu.
+It's currenly a bit rough (no menu hierarchy yet, and the layers must also be in the leaflet control), but it's worth a look.
+To use this, make sure your page contains a Treeview object ("tv = new Treeview('menudiv')") and pass the Treeview to the GeoApp as "ga = new GeoApp({tv:tv})").

+To use the Treeview, you'll need jQWidgets, which are available from jQWidgets.com, but not as a CDN.
+Note that jQWidgets is available under the Creative Commons Attribution-NonCommercial for for non-commercial use, but for commercial use, you must contact http://www.jqwidgets.com/license/ to buy a license.

 # Changing Icons (Point Layers Only)

 Point data shows discrete points on a map, like the location of a